KabriAcid/dataspeed/to-do.md

 - Use a different SMTP.
 - Use Synk for vulnerability detection.
 - Token caching for ebills.
+- Onclick transaction, redirect to txt successful page with ref.

 --- NOTIFICATION MODULES ---